 To me it’s an opportunity for people to revel in freedom of expression.
 It’s about people finding confidence in their bodies which perhaps they wouldn’t have in other art forms where they’re told to be a specific shape or size.
 I love the fact that it enhances confidence and body image across the board.

 Burlesque is about discovery and freedom and liberating your inner performer and discovering all you can be through movement, acting and having no rules.

 What’s your mission statement?

-I disguise my psychology through movement and laughter and glitz and glamour.
 It’s about teaching women to unlock that part of themselves, which very often has never been unleashed.
 Or for some reason someone somewhere told them they weren’t attractive or they weren’t worthwhile or they weren’t sexy.